Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Experimental Comparison with Other Mechanisms

 Each agent reviews $m$ of the $n$ proposals and is also reviewed by $m$ other agents.
 Agents are clustered under the constraint that each agent reviews $m$ agents \emph{outside} his cluster.
 We call a reviewer assignment satisfying these constraints a balanced $m$-regular assignment.
 To maximize inter-cluster comparison, we want the $m$ reviews provided by agent $i$ to be balanced among the clusters (less $C_i$) so agent $i$ in cluster $C_i$ reviews in total $\frac{m}{\ell -1}$ agents from each other cluster.
 We generate this assignment randomly and as close to balanced as possible.
 Up to this point, our setup is similar to that of \citet{CKV16a}, used for studying grade aggregation in MOOCs.

 We generate a sparse $n \times n$ score matrix by: drawing a balanced $m$-regular assignment; generating a complete ordinal ranking using a Mallows model for agent $i$; removing all candidates from $i$'s ordinal ranking not assigned to $i$; and assigning score $m-rank(i,j)$ to each agent $j$ that $i$ ranks (known as the Borda score).
 This process mimics the underlying assumption of the NSF mechanism in that, if a reviewer were to see all proposals, they could strictly order the complete set.
-The Borda score is well-motivated in this setting as it is the optimal scoring rule for aggregation when agents submit correct orderings \cite{CKV16a}, and is the one used by the NSF in their pilot.
+The Borda score is well-motivated in this setting as it is the optimal scoring rule, i.e., returns a result closest to the ground truth ranking, for aggregation when agents submit correct orderings \cite{CKV16a}, and is the one used by the NSF in their pilot.
 This process leaves us with a sparse $n \times n$ score matrix which obeys an $m$-regular assignment of agents partitioned into $\ell$ clusters.

 We use two different orderings to evaluate the performance of all the mechanisms presented: the ground truth (GT) ordering and the ordering selected by vanilla (V).
 Since a Vanilla-like mechanism is used in many settings, it is fitting to see how well the strategyproof mechanisms approximate it (though we assume it is not manipulated by the participants despite not being strategyproof).
 This allows us to understand the ``price'' we are paying for strategyproofness.
 Formally, let $W, W'$ be the winning sets returned by two mechanisms, we measure the similarity of $W$ to $W'$ by $|W \cap W'|/k$.
 For $n=130$ and $s=1000$, we looked at an ``NSF Like'' space with $k \in \{15, 20, 25, 30, 35\}$, $m \in \{5, 7, 9, 11, 13, 15\}$, $\phi \in \{0.0, 0.10, 0.20, 0.35, 0.50\}$, and $\ell \in \{3, 4, 5, 6\}$.